-All puppies have folded ears when they are born, giving little clue by looking at them as to whether their ears will stand when they are adults.
-Even breeds known for prick ears, such as German shepherds, may have members whose ears flop over.
-Other breeds may have standing ears only after a surgical procedure.
+There's something majestic about a dog with ears that stand up straight.
+Like the noble German shepherd, these dogs look alert and ready for action.
+But even in breeds known for their perky ears, all puppies have folded ears when they are born.
+And these folded ears provide no clue as to whether their ears will stand or flop when they are adults.
+Even breeds known for prick ears, such as corgis, may have members whose ears flop over.
+Other breeds, like pit bulls, may have standing ears only after a surgical procedure.
 Knowing what to look for can tell you whether your pup's ears should stand, and how to help them reach full height.

 How to Tell If a Dog's Ears Will Stand

 Your puppy's breeding is a good indicator of whether his ears will stand up.
-Dogs inherit the prick ear from their wolf ancestry.
+Psychology Today says that dogs inherit the prick ear from their wolf ancestry.
 You'll see standing ears on wolflike breeds with thick, double coats such as the Alaskan malamute, Samoyed and Siberian husky.
-Primitive breeds such as the Mexican hairless, basenji and pharaoh hound have naturally standing ears and a sleek, short coat.
-Rounded ears that stand up grace breeds such as the Chihuahua, Welsh corgis and French bulldog.
-If you're not sure of your dog's breed but the pup's parents had standing ears, chances are that his will too.
-Great Danes, Doberman pinschers and boxers are among the breeds that have standing ears only when they are cropped.
+Primitive breeds such as the Mexican hairless, basenji, and pharaoh hound have naturally standing ears and a sleek, short coat.
+Rounded ears that stand up grace breeds such as the Chihuahua, Welsh corgis, and French bulldog.
+If you're not sure of your dog's breed but the pup's parents had standing ears, chances are that his will, too.
+Great Danes, Doberman pinschers, and boxers are among the breeds that have standing ears only when they are cropped.

 Your puppy's diet also influences whether his ears will stand.
-Pup's teeth between 3 to 5 months old.
+Pup's teething occurs between 3-to-5 months old.
 A deficiency of calcium in his diet during this time can mean that cartilage may not get enough calcium to develop properly.
-Add a teaspoon of yogurt or cottage cheese to your pup's food to give him a little extra calcium, and give raw bones for chewing.
+Add a teaspoon of yogurt or cottage cheese to your pup's food to give him a little extra calcium, and give him raw bones for chewing.
 The chewing action also builds muscles at the base of the ear, helping your dog's ears to stand.